NMS – frequently asked questions

 Q. Can a distance selling pharmacy provide the NMS?

-A. Yes.
+Yes.
 Distance selling pharmacies are able to provide Advanced Services at their premises.
 Regulation 13(4) of the 2005 Regulations states that such pharmacies may not provide or offer to provide pharmaceutical services from their premises.
 The definition of the term pharmaceutical services in this regulation only includes the provision of Essential Services.
 They may therefore provide Advanced Services from their premises but must ensure that when doing so they do not provide any element of Essential Services.
 However, this Advanced Service begins with the patient presenting a prescription for a new medicine for a long-term condition; if that took place at the pharmacy, that would constitute an Essential Service, and be prohibited.
-It is therefore anticipated that distance selling pharmacies will conduct the NMS by telephone.
+It is therefore anticipated that distance selling pharmacies will conduct the NMS by telephone or video consultation.
 Distance selling pharmacies will still be required to have an ‘acceptable location’ (consultation area) on their premises.

 Q. Can pharmacy logos, or other additions or alterations be made to the NMS Feedback Form?

-A. No. The form is approved by the Secretary of State and must be used, where necessary, to communicate with GPs.
+No. The form is approved by the Secretary of State and must be used, where necessary, to communicate with GPs.

 2. Who is eligible?